bradleymarques/MarsRoverChallenge2/README.md

 - Hibernation function is to set rover on standstill not usinng power but waiting for next opportune time (Time Spent)

+A release version (EXE) of the working application can be found on the deploy_release branch.
+Run the MarsRoverChallengeTwo.exe to simulate algorithm